patricksimpson/patricksimpson-old-blog/posts/my-new-blog-engine.md

 So I stumbled upon Harp.js about 2 weeks ago.
 I was amazed at how simple and easy it wrapped up features that I wanted.
 Especially one command to create the _static_ version.
  This was what I've wanted all along.
 Something simple and a joy to use.

-However, where it failed, *not* enough features: such as browsersync (live reload) and creating a static blog proved to be a lot of maintence.
+Where it failed, *not* enough features: such as browsersync (live reload) and creating a static blog proved to be a lot of maintence.
 (More than I wanted to do).
 That's where Ghost won, and I didn't want give up on that dream.
 Barrier to entry was one of my biggest concerns afterall.

 ## Gulp